Yash4305d-y/Digital_Clock/README.md

-Hello Everyone
+# Digital Clock

-A Digital clock, capable showing time in (24hr format) as well as (12hr format)
+A Digital Clock capable showing time in 24hr and
+12hr format